Hello. I'm Jenny.

 We suffer when we experience an extreme state and hunker down there.
 Instead, that extreme experience can be an opportunity to widen perspective and increase tolerance for a range of experiences.
 I love highlighting these opportunities and supporting clients with specific skills to work with stuckness.

 In my own life, I have found myself in a myriad of extremes.
 I wanted to change the world but was unable to look at myself.
 My lifestyle was not accepted in the mainstream but I still wanted to fit in.
 As I have learned to accept and love the unwanted parts of myself, I have found more and more peace.
 There's nothing I love more than sharing with others the fruits of this life experience.

 Training and Experience

 Jenny lives with her husband, two spunky children, and her cat in Boulder, Colorado, USA.
 She loves getting quiet in nature and focusing on one thing at a time.
 Her favorite form of dance, Contact Improvisation, is a practice that helps her develop presence and spontaneity.
 Jenny also regularly practices Authentic Movement with a group of women that has been practicing together for eight years.
 She has studied and taught yoga and aerial dance.
 She also loves fluid movement forms such as swimming, biking and running.
 Jenny collects found objects like bones and nests, and loves to create sculpture, poetry and photography.
 All the photos on this website are Jenny's photos, unless otherwise credited.
-She's also a fearless cook, and loves to find crafty ways to make delicious foods from healthy and whole ingredients.
+She's also a fearless cook.